-The other portions of Chinese medicine are the breathwork, moving the chi food therapy, and body works therapy.
+The other portions of Chinese medicine are the breath work, moving the qi food therapy, and body works therapy.
 These can oftentimes be done at home with training from a practitioner.

 What I love about Chinese medicine is that it’s experiential.

-You believe that you have the capacity to heal.
+I believe and so should you that you have the capacity to heal.
 When that happens you want to do more for yourself at home.
-So patients will often ask me what about breathing exercises or qigang which is moving my energy in my body, so we will begin working on those things next.
+So patients will often ask me what about breathing exercises or qi gong which is moving my energy in my body, so we will begin working on those things next.

 We will also look at the following: